AutoTestFramework/Fikipage_ATF/index.md

 * Earlier bugs identified before the users are impacted (spot smallest imperfections);
 * Easy management of the test cases;
 * Intuitive GUI that immediately shows when, where and how the execution failed;
+* Our solution is to build a framework to help make your test automation code:
+  * Reusable AND Maintainable AND Stable
+* Benefits:
+  * Reduces the time and effort you need to spend on QA while providing quick feedback and expanding code coverage => better product
+  * ROI: if executed properly, introducing automation into your organization is worth the investment.
+  * Minimal manual intervention
+  * Lower maintenace costs
+  * Performance
+  * Load
+  * Security
+  * Accesibility
+  * Production monitoring
+  * Mitigate RISK: Can help Stakeholders and POs better manage risk by addressing many of their concerns early in the process.
+Moreover, the cost of change to a system is greatly reduced by test automation, so it’s much easier when a bug fix or feature enhancement needs to be pushed to production.
+  * Turnaround time
+  * Less tester fatigue (time-consuming)
+  * Decreased human error

 ### 5. Customer segment/s